Home » Recipes » Baked Banana Nut Donuts with Dark Chocolate Glaze

 Glaze

-• In a small bowl, melt chocolate and coconut oil together, microwaving and stirring in 30 second intervals, until smooth.
+• In a small microwave safe bowl, heat chocolate and coconut oil in 15 second increments, stirring after each, until melted and smooth.

 • Dip or drizzle onto cooled donuts.